DaronTan/Asg1/README.md

 ## Testing

 1. Navigation Bar
-   i. click on any section on the navigation bar and see if it is correctly linked to each section as intended. ii. on mobile devices, click the hamburger menu at the top right of the navigation bar to see if the menu opens up to show the sections user can click to go to.
+   i. click on any section on the navigation bar and see if it is correctly linked to each section as intended.\
+   ii. on mobile devices, click the hamburger menu at the top right of the navigation bar to see if the menu opens up to show the sections user can click to go to.\

 2. About section Tabs
-   i. click on each different tab and see if the information is displayed correctly for each tab as intended.
+   i. click on each different tab and see if the information is displayed correctly for each tab as intended.\

 3. Artworks hover description
-   i. hover over each artwork and see if there is description appearing for each artwork as intended. ii. for mobile devices, click on the artwork and see if the description appears as well.
+   i. hover over each artwork and see if there is description appearing for each artwork as intended.\
+   ii. for mobile devices, click on the artwork and see if the description appears as well.\

 4. Games hover and slideshow
-   i. hover over each game and see if there is description appearing for each artwork as intended. ii. for mobile devices, click on the artwork and see if the description appears as well. iii. click on the arrows displayed on each game.
+   i. hover over each game and see if there is description appearing for each artwork as intended.\
+   ii. for mobile devices, click on the artwork and see if the description appears as well.\
+   iii. click on the arrows displayed on each game.
 See if the slideshow cycles and displays different images/videos when clicked as intended.
-Try on mobile devices as well.
+Try on mobile devices as well.\

 5. Contact form:
-   i. click on the form input fields to see if can write. ii.
-Try to submit the empty form and verify that an error message about the required fields appears. iii.
-Try to submit the form with an invalid email address and verify that a relevant error message appears iv.
-Try to submit the form with all inputs valid and verify that the pop up appears.
+   i. click on the form input fields to see if can write.\
+   ii.
+Try to submit the empty form and verify that an error message about the required fields appears.\
+   iii.
+Try to submit the form with an invalid email address and verify that a relevant error message appears.\
+   iv.
+Try to submit the form with all inputs valid and verify that the pop up appears.\
    v.
 Try on mobile devices as well.

+## Credits

+### Content

+- The artworks and games are from Daron Tan which he has provided for the website to use.

+### Media

+- The icons that i used are provided by fontawesome.com
+  i. link to the website: https://fontawesome.com/icons ii. link to free license: https://fontawesome.com/license/free

+### Acknowledgements

+- I received inspiration for the magic texts from the linear website: https://linear.app/readme